Nature's Fynd: Company and product history

 On February 4, 2019, Sustainable Bioproducts announced a $33-million Series A funding round led by Silicon Valley venture firm 1955 Capital.
 The round was backed by Breakthrough Energy Ventures, a $1 billion fund led by Bill Gates with additional backing from Jeff Bezos, Michael Bloomberg and Richard Branson as well as ADM Ventures, the venture arm of Archer Daniels Midland; Danone Manifesto Ventures, the venture arm of Danone; Lauder Partners; and the Liebelson family office.
 At the time of its Series A, the 22-employee company was based out of the University of Chicago's Polsky Center for Entrepreneurship and Innovation and believed itself to be two years from commercialization of its solid, liquid or powder products.

 In March 2020, Sustainable Bioproducts rebranded as Nature's Fynd and closed an $80-million Series B round that enabled it to move into a 35000 sqft plant in the Back of the Yards neighborhood near the old Union Stock Yard to produce its geothermal springs-sourced microbe-based product, which has a more efficient production rate and more complete protein than its competitors, and that will join kombucha in the newly evolving fermented consumables category.
 At the time of the Series B round, which was led by Breakthrough Energy Ventures and Al Gore's Generation Investment Management LLP, Nature's Fynd employed 50 people in the new Chicago production center and research & development office in Bozeman, Montana.
 The company expected to have 100 employees by the end of 2020.
 The Chicago production facility was built out with the aim of producing branded consumer products such as animal-free cream cheese, chicken nuggets, beef sliders, pork dumplings and chocolate mousse.
-Meanwhile, the GRAS application was underway and as were product labeling efforts regarding the microbial fermented protein that is fungus-based rather than animal- or plant-based.
+Meanwhile, the GRAS application was underway as were product labeling efforts regarding the microbial fermented protein that is fungus-based rather than animal- or plant-based.

 In December 2020, the company raised $45 million through venture debt and equipment financing commitments in preparation for its 2021 launch as it expanded and solidified its personnel.
 This brought its cumulative financial backing to $158 million.

 On February 14, Nature's Fynd investor, Bill Gates, discussed the company during his 60 Minutes interview with Anderson Cooper.
 On February 15, 2021, the company announced its first 2 products: dairy-free cream cheese and meatless breakfast patties, which it made available for preorder.